Okay, it's not really all that hot or cold out there anymore.

 And we see that there's indeed evidence.

-Alright, so in examining evidence, there's the you do critical thinking.
+Okay, so now let's talk about, all right, so in examining evidence, you do critical thinking.

-Doesn't mean you don't get all whipped up.
+It doesn't mean you don't get all whipped up.

 And there's weird shit in there.

-But I actually think at one point I found these, this insect, because there was this little little bug thing that was up at a particular angle that appeared to be flying like this.
+But I actually think at one point I found these, this insect, because there was this little bug thing that was up at a particular angle that appeared to be flying like this.

-And so and it was a little tiny thing.
+And so, and it was a little tiny thing.

-And I thought, geez, that's a that's a bug.
+And I thought, geez, that's a bug.

 And I found more of them.

-And I and it's like, wow, wow.
+And it's like, wow, wow.

 You had to go in way deep.